jsuarezruiz/awesome-dotnet-maui/README.md

 -
 - [.NET MAUI Community Toolkit](https://github.com/CommunityToolkit/Maui): The .NET MAUI Community Toolkit is a collection of common elements for development with .NET MAUI that people tend to replicate across multiple apps.
 - [.NET MAUI Community Toolkit Markup](https://github.com/CommunityToolkit/Maui.Markup)
+- [Maui.BindableProperty.Generator](https://github.com/rrmanzano/maui-bindableproperty-generator): Source generator that automatically transforms fields into BindableProperties that can be used in MAUI.
 - [Maui.Plugins.PageResolver](https://github.com/matt-goldman/Maui.Plugins.PageResolver): A simple and lightweight page resolver for use in .NET MAUI projects.